mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/concepts/index.md

 ## Platform service add-ons

-The native Kubernetes cluster supports a set of **addons**.
+The native Kubernetes cluster supports a set of **add-ons**.
-Addons use Kubernetes resources to implement specific cluster-level features.
+Add-ons use Kubernetes resources to implement specific cluster-level features.
-Because they provide cluster-level features, addons are defined in the `kube-system` namespace.
+Because they provide cluster-level features, add-ons are defined in the `kube-system` namespace.

-Konvoy supplements the native Kubernetes cluster by providing a predefined and preconfigured set of addons.
+Konvoy supplements the native Kubernetes cluster by providing a predefined and preconfigured set of add-ons.
-Because this predefined set of addons provide critical features for managing a Kubernetes cluster in a production environment, the default set of addons are identified as Konvoy **platform services** and are a key part of delivering an **opinionated Kubernetes** solution.
+Because this predefined set of add-ons provide critical features for managing a Kubernetes cluster in a production environment, the default set of add-ons are identified as Konvoy **platform services** and are a key part of delivering an **opinionated Kubernetes** solution.
 <!--
 ## Basic operational workflow
 -->